reynhout/chrx/README.md

 ## alternatives

-**chrx** is a command-line installer, by necessity (mine).
-If this is not a necessity that you share, you should take a look at Hugh Greenberg's [Distroshare](https://www.distroshare.com/) for nicely updated ISOs which can be installed from USB/SD flash RAM.
+**chrx** is a command-line installer which requires requires no physical media or other preparation to install.
+It allows you to dual-boot, so you can choose Linux or ChromeOS each time you turn on your Chromebook.
+This is a flexible setup, well-suited for many users, but of course not all.

+Consider these alternatives:

+- Hugh Greenberg's [Distroshare](https://www.distroshare.com/) has nicely
+updated ISOs (for Ubuntu and many other Linux distros!), which can be installed from USB/SD flash RAM.
+This method completely removes ChromeOS from your Chromebook, and devotes your entire SSD to Linux.
+- [Crouton](https://github.com/dnschneid/crouton) allows you to run ChromeOS and Linux simultaneously, instead of dual-booting like **chrx** or ChrUbuntu.
+This arrangement has a few drawbacks, but if you spend most of your time in ChromeOS and your Linux needs are limited, it should serve well.
+- The original [ChrUbuntu](http://chromeos-cr48.blogspot.fr/2013/10/chrubuntu-for-new-chromebooks-now-with.html) has been tested on a wide variety of hardware.
+Unfortunately, it hasn't been updated in a while, and requires quite a bit of additional configuration after installation.
+No longer recommended for Acer C720s, but if your hardware is not supported by **chrx**, it's worth a try.

 ## notes on security and privacy